SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 holding ctrl/cmd key, then choose the function you want to apply from the arrange menu.

 <span style="red">
 (!)
 Be careful when applying changes to many tools at once on a complex weave.
-The changes in position are not reversable (unless you copied the tools before).
+The changes in position are not reversible (unless you copied the tools before).
 </span>

 * left edges: all left sides will be aligned (to the last tool you selected)